junwatu/ai-slides-creator/blog/README.md

 ]
 ```

-Ideally the data should be uploaded from the user interface.
-However, for simplicity in this project, the data will be directly processed whenever you choose the data saamples from the dropdown.
+Ideally, the data should be uploaded via the user interface.
+However, for simplicity in this project, the data will be directly processed when you choose the data samples from the dropdown and click the **Generate Slide** button.

 ## Generating Content